 There are other limitations to extended warranties as well.
 Some may require you to pay a deductible, or a portion of the repair cost, before the warranty coverage kicks in.
 Some may also limit the shops or garages you can go to get the repairs done.

 When purchasing an extended warranty it's important to carefully review the fine print to find out what is and isn’t covered, and what the particular limitations are — that way, you’re not surprised when you go to the repair shop.

 If you do decide that you’d like to purchase an extended warranty, first consider when you’d like to purchase it.
 Extended warranties usually don’t go into effect until the manufacturer’s warranty has expired.

 It’s often best to wait until the original coverage is almost up before purchasing the extended warranty.
 If you do end up buying that extra coverage at the same time you purchase the vehicle, you might be able to roll the cost into your monthly financing.
-However, if you do this, you may end up paying a bit in interest for a product you can’t immediately use.
+However, you may end up paying a bit in interest for a product you can’t immediately use.